House1999/test-de-servier-HusseinB/README.md

 - An article can mention one or multiple drugs in the same title.
 In this case, 2 instances of the same article are shown in the link graph (one per drug).
 - We might have multiple input files to load data from, in `.csv` and `.json` format.
 This is the case for `pubmed.csv` and `pubmed.json` that should be loaded together.
 - We can have broken `.json` input (trailing comma) and we need to take that into account.
-- For the ad-hoc question, we can have multiple top journals if we have a tie in the number of unique drug mentions.
+- For the first ad-hoc question, we can have multiple top journals if we have a tie in the number of unique drug mentions.
 In this case, we will return a list of all the tied journals.
+- For the second ad-hoc question, the name of the given drug is returned in the output.
+The output does not exclude it, it includes both the original drug provided and the other drugs found.

 ## Requirements